Training structure

 Faculty of Science

-A general approach to the aqueous solution chemistry of actinide elements will be developed through notions of thermodynamics and kinetics, redox potentials, hydrolysis and complexation.
-Concrete examples from industry, recycling and the environment will be used to support these concepts.
+A general approach to the chemistry of actinide elements in aqueous solution will be developed through concepts of thermodynamics and kinetics, redox potentials, hydrolysis, and complexation.
+To support these concepts, concrete examples from industry, recycling, and the environment will be discussed.

 Advanced inorganic materials